 Blue Ride Mountain Recovery Center offers multidimensional residential treatment that places an emphasis on treating the individual as a whole.
 Instead of focusing on your symptoms, we see you as a unique individual with much to offer.
 You are much more than your anxiety disorder.

 The friendly staff at Blue Ridge will take the time to get to know you on a personal level so that we can develop an individualized treatment plan.
 We take the necessary time to determine your emotional, social, spiritual, physical, social, and vocational needs.
 Additionally, we will help you to recognize the strengths you already have which will allow you to take control of your rehabilitation.

-Types of Therapy we Use to Treat Generalized Anxiety
+Types of Therapy We Use to Treat Anxiety Disorder

 Through our experience at our treatment center in working with individuals with generalized anxiety disorder we have learned that the best way to treat this disorder is to use a combination of medication management, therapeutic methods, and experiential programs.

 Medication may be used initially while you are learning to better cope with your anxiety symptoms.
 By getting your symptoms under control you can better engage in your therapy.
 Once new coping skills have been learned many individuals are able to reduce or even omit the use of medication.
 Sometimes long-term medication use is required.
 Medication management will be determined by your treatment team.